ihab-boudargham/MERN-Ecommerce-App-Typescript-JWT-Authentication/README/07-LoadProductsByReactQuery.md

     </React.StrictMode>
     );

-5. Create an apiClient.ts in the src folder create and instance of axios and export it. import axios from 'axios';
+5. Create an apiClient.ts in the src folder.
+Here we basicially use it to set the base for our requests. create and instance of axios and export it. import axios from 'axios';